sk33z3r/loopalikes.club/json/README.md

 # JSON Database

+For now these are simple static files, not tracked in the repo.
+This is so there is no code changes necessary to add or remove items.
+I'll most likely have MongoDB implemented before drop 2, so the files won't be used in the future any way; only the schema.

 ## Looplegangers

 The database structure is a simple array of needed items to display in the front end.
-Each airdrop will be placed in their own separate file (not tracked in the repo).
+Each airdrop will be placed in their own separate file for now.

 Each airdrop has two main categories: "valley" and "unique".
 The schema is below.